Punctured logarithmic maps: Abstract

 As a main application we develop a gluing formalism which reconstructs stable logarithmic maps and their virtual cycles without expansions of the target, with tropical geometry providing the underlying combinatorics.

-Punctured Gromov-Witten invariants also play a pivotal role in the intrinsic construction of mirror partners by the last two authors, conjecturally relating to symplectic cohomology, and in the logarithmic gauged linear sigma model in upcoming work of the second author with Felix Janda and Yongbin Ruan.
+Punctured Gromov-Witten invariants also play a pivotal role in the intrinsic construction of mirror partners by the last two authors, conjecturally relating to symplectic cohomology, and in the logarithmic gauged linear sigma model in work of Qile Chen, Felix Janda and Yongbin Ruan.